-Provider: In-Network Provider: Out-of-Network Payment: You pay \$20 Copayment per visit.
-Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Provider: In-Network Provider: Out-of-Network Payment: You pay 30% of the Allowed Amount.
+Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.
+Limit, 20 visite new Oleiment new Oelender Veerfer all therepies combined

-Limit: 30 visits per Claimant per Plan Year for all therapies combined
+Limit: 30 visits per Claimant per Calendar Year for all therapies combined